At Taylor English, clients are afforded the certainty of experienced attorneys who deliver a trusted path to efficient, purpose-driven solutions.

 Deitra Crawley represents corporate clients in regulatory matters, government contracts and other transactional issues in the U.S. and abroad.
 Ms. Crawley’s regulatory practice includes corporate compliance, government contracts, international trade, data rights protections and certifications for small businesses and veteran-owned enterprises.
 She navigates regulations, designs and implements custom-tailored compliance programs for small-to-medium enterprises, advises enforcement actions, performs compliance due diligence in mergers and acquisitions, and trains company personnel and third parties on compliance.

-Her government contracts practice focuses on procurement, the General Services Administration (GSA) Schedule contracting, foreign governments, bid protests, government audits and investigations, claims and appeals before administrative boards and agencies, and procurement fraud claims.
+Her practice focuses on domestic and foreign procurements, export controls, foreign military sales, foreign governments’ regulations, bid protests, government audits and investigations, claims and appeals before administrative boards and agencies, and procurement fraud claims.

 Ms. Crawley has made presentations on government contracts, data rights protections and international trade to the National Contract Management Association, North Alabama International Trade Association, Global Ties Alabama, Auburn University College of Business and Alabama State University College of Business.